-A new program to assist low-to moderate-income households in the purchase of a home will be started this year that will address the barrier of lack of down payment and closing cost assistance in order to purchase a home.
+The program that assists low-to moderate-income households in the purchase of a home will have limits increased this year.
+It will address the barrier of lack of down payment and closing cost assistance in order to purchase a home.
 Homebuyer education will be a required element of this program and will address another identified barrier.